nathanjchan/nathanjchan/README.md

 -->

 - 🔭 I’m currently working on iOS and Android apps for early-stage startups
-- 🌱 I’m currently learning how to build things work making
+- 🌱 I’m currently learning how to make things work making
+- 💬 Ask me about leaving a traditional job for the startup life
+- ⚡ This is my favorite video https://www.youtube.com/watch?v=zWH_9VRWn8Y
+  - I wrote about it https://medianpeak.substack.com/p/reflections-on-a-depressed-penguin